MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/tutorials/tutorial-interact-data-product.md

     :::image type="content" source="../images/managed-private-endpoints.png" alt-text="Screenshot that shows how to go to the Manage Private Endpoints pane.":::

 1. Before you approve the private endpoint connections, select **New**.
-Enter *azure sql* to find the Azure SQL Database connector you use to create a new managed private endpoint for the `<DP-prefix>-dev-sqlserver001` Azure SQL server.
+Enter *Azure SQL* to find the Azure SQL Database connector you use to create a new managed private endpoint for the `<DP-prefix>-dev-sqlserver001` Azure SQL server.
 The server contains the `AdatumCRM` and `AdatumERP` databases you created earlier.

 1. In **New managed private endpoint (Azure SQL Database)**, for **Name**, enter *data-product-dev-sqlserver001*.
 Enter the Azure subscription you used to create the resources.
 For **Server name**, select `<DP-prefix>-dev-sqlserver001` so that you can connect to it from this data factory in the next sections.